 Fostering

-We are now recruiting for both dog and cat fostering at Rocky Road Rescue.
-We are looking only for applicants who are happy to take on larger dogs, have had dogs with behaviour challenges such as separation anxiety and/or are willing to follow behaviour and training programs.
+We are always looking for both dog and cat fosters at Rocky Road Rescue.
+We are looking for applicants who are happy to take on all sizes of dogs, have had dogs with behaviour challenges such as separation anxiety and/or are willing to follow behaviour and training programs.
 Our cats need you as a stepping stone from foster in Romania to their forever home in the UK.

 Becoming a Foster Carer means you are providing invaluable support in caring for lost, abandoned and unwanted animals by preparing them for their new homes.